baltermia/python-spotify/docs/README.md

 #### Spotify Credentials

 Sending requests to the spotify api requires a access token.
-The spotify access token expires after some time, therefore a new token needs to be requested again after some time.
+The spotify access token expires after 1 hour, therefore a new token needs to be requested again after some time.

 The spotify acces_token can be requested using a spotify app login.
 This login is different from a regular spotify login.
 A app needs to be created under the [Spotify Developer Dashboard](https://developer.spotify.com/dashboard/applications).

 <img src=https://github.com/baltermia/spotify-to-pdf/blob/main/docs/resources/spotify-credentials-flow.png width=500 />

+The `token_expiration` property holds the datetime value when the `token` expires.

 #### SendGrid API Key